 - anything else the IPC considers relevant to the PMP in relation to privacy and the personal and health information it holds.

-When preparing this PMP, the IPC also referred to its own privacy management plan’s resources; the Guide to making privacy management plans and the Privacy management plan assessment checklist for agencies.
+When preparing this PMP, the IPC also referred to its own privacy management plan’s resources; the Guide to making privacy management plans, the Privacy Self-Assessment Tool and the Privacy management plan assessment checklist for agencies.

 These resources are available on the IPC website.